WizeEveryWhere/OpenWize/docs/welcome.rst

 OpenWize is available for download, but can also be integrated into an open source hardware module Wize'Up developed by the company Alciom (www.alciom.com).
 In this last configuration, a company that discovers the Wize technology, has all the elements to accelerate its IOT project.

-OpenWize consists of an ecosystem based on two repositories:
+OpenWize consists of an ecosystem based on three repositories:
- * the OpenWize XXXX repository which contains the stack itself and a quick implementation example.
+ * the OpenWize (lien XXXX) repository which contains the stack itself and a quick implementation example.
- * the OpenWize'Up YYYY repository which contains the instantiation of the OpenWize stack on the Wize'Up card developed by a member of the Wize Alliance, the company ALCIOM.
+ * the OpenWize'Up (lien YYYY) repository which contains the instantiation of the OpenWize stack on the Wize'Up card developed by a member of the Wize Alliance, the company ALCIOM.